stewartbryson/gradle-snowflake/src/markdown/README.md

 It has three basic modes:

 1. Lightweight publishing to internal Snowflake stages using Snowpark.
-2. Slightly heavier publishing using external Snowflake stages and auto-configuration of the [`maven-publish`](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin.
+2. Slightly heavier publishing using external Snowflake stages and autoconfiguration of the [`maven-publish`](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin.
 3. Publishing to Snowflake using external stages and custom configuration of the [`maven-publish`](https://docs.gradle.org/current/userguide/publishing_maven.html) plugin.